 About This Course

-This initial course in the Teacher Leader Master's program examines the role of the teacher leader in today's schools and engages students in self-assessment of relevant skills, providing a foundation upon which their professional development as teacher leaders will be built.
+This initial course in the Teacher Leader Master's program examines the role of the teacher leader in today's schools and engages candidates in self-assessment of relevant skills, providing a foundation upon which their professional development as teacher leaders will be built.
 Candidates examine the governance and process of schooling, as well as personal identity as professionals within a democratic and pluralistic society.
 The course supports the College's mission and tradition by giving each individual the opportunity to examine, evaluate, and develop a personal view of service to students, the teaching profession, and professional development within the context of developing teacher leader skills.
 Study of relevant professional literature, self-evaluation, introspection, reflection, and collegial dialogue are incorporated throughout the class.Candidates will learn to read,analyze and discuss scholarly, peer-reviewed literature and put it in conversation with the course readings so as to cultivate foundational skills for writing a capstone research project, in APA Style,at the end of their program.
 They willalso develop a Professional Growth Plan (PGP) that identifies particular areas for professional growth of teacher leader skills and is consistent with needs within school contexts.This will serve as a guiding document throughout their MATL program.